What is ECMO?

 There is also a significant investment needed in ECMO education for the development of training guidelines for all involved disciplines participating in the management of ECMO patients.
 These guidelines need to be established in the initial planning of a new ECMO program.
 For further reference, the Extracorporeal Life Support Organization (ELSO) also has established comprehensive recommended guidelines that provide a clinical foundation for the support of ECMO therapy.

-If your organization is considering development of an ECMO program, Corazon is ready to assist.
+If your organization is considering the development of an ECMO program, Corazon is ready to assist.

 Kent, C.; Extracorporeal organs could save the sickest patients from Covid-19; August 19, 2020.
 Accessed online December 2, 2021, at: https://www.medicaldevice-network.com/features/ecmo-covid-19-2/